-“Children who have suffered with reflux tend to have a very sensitive gag reflex and can retch or gag on watching others eat, or simply at the sight or smell of certain foods, it can also occur with non-food stuffs such as modelling with play dough, touching wet or tacky surfaces or seeing someone put a pen in their mouth subconsciously whilst they are thinking between writing.
-Children who have suffered with reflux tend to have a strong preference for dry foods as these feel safe and stay down.”
+“Children who have suffered from reflux tend to have a very sensitive gag reflex and can retch or gag on watching others eat, or simply at the sight or smell of certain foods, it can also occur with non-food stuff such as modelling with play dough, touching wet or tacky surfaces or seeing someone put a pen in their mouth subconsciously whilst they are thinking between writing.
+Children who have suffered from reflux tend to have a strong preference for dry foods as these feel safe and stay down.”

-If your child presents some of the above preferences or behaviours it must not be assumed that they have any reflux issues, however it can’t hurt to rule it out with your child’s GP or pediatrician.
+If your child presents some of the above preferences or behaviours it must not be assumed that they have any reflux issues, however, it can’t hurt to rule it out with your child’s GP or paediatrician.
 More often than not many of these behaviours can be overcome by incorporating lots of sensory experiences within daily routine and playtime.

 “This can be anything from painting, play dough, cake making, flour and water play to collecting leaves and stones for craft, burying feet in sand and mud, painting the palms of hands and feet or playing with cars or small animals in a tray of rice, lentils, cereal, jelly or flour.